This route runs along the western edge of the Kenai Peninsula and features

 Many good private, state and federal camp sites are found along the way,

-and the highway passes through a number of intriguing villages and towns, each worth a visit.
+the highway passes through a number of intriguing villages and towns, each worth a visit.
 The Kenai Peninsula is recognized as a sportsman's paradise.

 Mileage markers along this route